ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 2. Log in to your [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com){: external} account with your IBM ID.

-## Setting IAM permissions
+## Setting IAM permissions - CLI
 {: #setting-iam-permissions}

 Before deploying an {{site.data.keyword.spectrum_full_notm}} cluster, specific IAM permissions must be assigned to either a user or an access group.
 The automation script enables this process.

 User has the flexibility to run the specific scripts to gain the required IAM permissions to perform the LSF deployment.
-The automation ensures that if you have a certain permissions, then the script will omit them and provide only the pending permissions that are required as part of cluster deployment.
+The automation ensures that if the user has a certain permissions, then the script will omit them and add only the required permissions to perform the deployment.

 For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
 If the user already has the Administrator permission, then the script will omit this and provide only Manager permission.